DFRobot/DFRobot_IIS/README.md

 DFRobot_IIS Library for Arduino
 ---------------------------------------------------------

-The library is used to play music recording and take photo
+The library is used to play music and recording

-### Enter the audio mode
+### Enter the audio mode or camera mod

-    void init(int Audioplay);
+    void init(int mode);

-### Enter the WAV file name in the SD card you want to play , press user key to stop and continue
+### Enter the WAV file name in the SD card you want to play

     int playMusic(const char *filename);